nicoflorentin/annotations/my-notes/Git - GitHub/{GIT} - Git y GitHub.md

 If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
 Example:

-git checkout -b <new-branch-name>
+git checkout -b new-branch-name

 ### Git merge
 Habiendo trabajado en diferentes ramas deberíamos de mezclarlas.
-Lo primero que debemos hacer para mezclar ramas es pararnos sobre la rama master y desde allí usar el comando git merge [rama a fundir con el master] john@MyShopSolutions MINGW64 /c/git/nuevo_repo (master)
+Lo primero que debemos hacer para mezclar ramas es pararnos sobre la rama master y desde allí usar el comando git merge {rama a fundir con el master}
+john@MyShopSolutions MINGW64 /c/git/nuevo_repo (master)
 $ git merge nueva-image
 Updating 6d6c28c..fa52a3c